Wandalen/wTools/module/core/impls_index/docs/pattern/001_two_crate_proc_macro.md

 ### Problem

-Rust requires proc macros to reside in a dedicated crate with `proc-macro = true` declared in its manifest.
+Rust requires proc macros to reside in a dedicated crate with a dedicated manifest flag designating it as a proc macro crate.
 Mixing proc macro code with regular library code in one crate is not permitted by the toolchain.
-Additionally, proc macro crates carry heavy build-time dependencies (syn, quote, proc-macro2 and their transitive graph) that should not be forced on users who only need the simpler declarative macro variants.
+Additionally, proc macro crates carry heavy build-time dependencies that should not be forced on users who only need the simpler declarative macro variants.

 ### Solution

 Split into two crates:

 - **Runtime crate** (`impls_index`): contains declarative macros and re-exports the proc macro from the companion crate.
 Users add only this crate to their dependency list.
 Feature-gated to control conditional compilation.
 - **Proc macro crate** (`impls_index_meta`): contains only the proc macro implementation (`impls3!`).
-Its build-time dependencies (`macro_tools`, which wraps `syn`, `quote`, `proc-macro2`) are isolated here and do not affect compile times for users who do not enable the proc macro feature.
+Its heavy build-time proc macro framework dependencies are isolated here and do not affect compile times for users who do not enable the proc macro feature.

 The runtime crate re-exports the proc macro directly into its own namespace, so callers use `impls_index::impls3!` without knowing about or depending on the companion crate.
 The companion crate is a transparent implementation detail managed by the workspace.